Your Dedicated Workers’ Compensation Attorneys

 Buffalo Workers’ Compensation Statistics

-According to the data from U.S. Bureau of Labor Statistics, “Of the 129,000 private industry injury and illness cases reported in New York, 90,100 were of a more severe nature, involving days away from work, job transfer, or restriction—commonly referred to as DART cases.”
+According to the data from the U.S. Bureau of Labor Statistics, “Of the 129,000 private industry injury and illness cases reported in New York, 90,100 were of a more severe nature, involving days away from work, job transfer, or restriction—commonly referred to as DART cases.”

 Buffalo Workers’ Compensation FAQs

 In Buffalo, NY, understanding the complexities of workers’ compensation can be a daunting task for anyone who has suffered a workplace injury.
 At Hurwitz, Whitcher & Molloy, we often encounter a wide range of questions from clients seeking guidance as a Buffalo workers’ compensation lawyer.
-Our goal is to provide clear, helpful answers to these questions, ensuring our clients are well-informed and supported throughout their claims process.
+Our goal is to provide clear, helpful answers to these questions, ensuring our clients are well informed and supported throughout their claims process.

 Are Mental Health Issues Covered Under Workers’ Compensation?